 Don’t do or bring drugs

-It seems a fairly obvious rule for how to not get arrested in Dubai.
-The UAE is very strict when it comes to any form of drugs and even small amounts can land you in jail.
-Which is before you’re deported.
-This is certainly one reason which you do not want to get arrested in Dubai for.
+It seems a fairly obvious rule for how to not get arrested in Dubai but the UAE is very strict when it comes to any form of drugs and even small amounts can land you in jail and then deported.
+You will also likely face a lifetime ban from the country.

-Check your prescriptive drugs before you pack them
+Do check your prescription drugs before you travel

 Some medications are illegal in the UAE and these can get you arrested when in your possession.
-If you do need to take a prescription with you, you may need a doctors letter.
+If you do need to take a prescription with you, you may need a doctor’s letter.
 So it is best to check with your doctor, pharmacist or even your airline customer services.
-Useful information is available here.

 Certain items and foods are not permitted in the UAE.
 For example, poppy seeds are illegal due to their links to opiates.
 So make sure you check before you travel.
 You can check the Dubai customs website here.